AcumenNations/Best_Seller_Story_Teller/master_story.md

 latest reports.
 "He wants to rewrite the Accord, to make harmony synonymous with obedience."
 "He believes chaos is the enemy," Farid added, "but he mistakes diversity for disorder."
 Maria crossed her arms.
 "So how do we fight someone who thinks he's right?"
 Lysandra held up the Memory Harp.
-"We don't just fight—we transform.
+"We don't just fight we transform.
 The Choir taught that even the harshest dissonance can resolve into beauty if given a path.
 We must create that path."
 Dr. Vassilis raised an eyebrow.
 "Are you suggesting we redeem Arkan?"
 "If possible," Lysandra said.